nagarajanchinnasamy/subtotal/README.md

 [Subtotal.js](http://nagarajanchinnasamy.com/subtotal) is a JavaScript plugin for [PivotTable.js](https://pivottable.js.org/examples/) - a Javascript Pivot Table library with drag'n'drop functionality written by [Nicolas Kruchten](http://nicolas.kruchten.com).

-Subtotal.js renders row and column subtotals and lets the user to expand or collapse rows and columns.

 It is available under an MIT license from [NPM](https://www.npmjs.com/package/subtotal) and [Bower](http://bower.io/) under the name `subtotal`.
 On [packagist.org](https://packagist.org/packages/nagarajanchinnasamy/subtotal), it is `nagarajanchinnasamy/subtotal`.

 ## What does it do?

-Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user to expand or collapse rows and columns.
+Subtotal.js renders rows and columns of a pivot table with subtotals and lets the user expand or collapse rows and columns.

 ![image](http://nagarajanchinnasamy.com/subtotal/images/subtotal-renderer-pivotui.png)